Soft Nano-Photonic Systems

 Overview of the Lab:

-We are looking to take on 1 or 2 new Ph.D. students in Fall 2019.
+We are looking to take on one or two new Ph.D. students.
 If you have already been offered admission to the Optical Sciences Ph.D. program and may be interested in joining the lab, feel free to contact Euan McLeod.
+We are also looking for a postdoc to work in the area of chemical sensing using micro/nano-photonic devices.

-Beyond the diffraction limit, Biosensing, Nanopatterning, Liquids, Polymers, Surface chemistry, Self-assembly, Directed-assembly
+Beyond the diffraction limit, Biosensing, Nanopatterning, Liquids, Polymers, Surface chemistry, Self-assembly, Directed-assembly, Optical tweezers, Lensfree holographic microscopy

 We are grateful for the funding support we have received from the University of Arizona, the National Science Foundation, and the Defense Threat Reduction Agency.